We Welcome Your Application to Join Us!

 There’s something special about the Northwest — perhaps that’s why it has inspired so much local lore.
 As you travel among pines and foggy islands, you’ll be sure to hear stories of magic and monsters.

 But more importantly, you’ll make your own stories.
 You’ll backpack through Olympic National Park, playing games while passing by roaring rivers and through stately trees.
 You’ll kayak around the San Juan Islands, spotting wildlife and swapping stories on foggy beaches.
-And you’ll learn rock climbing skills, relying upon your newfound friendships as you climb and belay.
+And you’ll climb Mt.
+Baker with the help of professional guides, learning mountaineering skills and reaching Baker’s stunning volcanic summit.

 Along the way, you’ll have one another.
 A small group, no more than 10 students, and two caring, capable leaders: what more could you want?
 You’ll spend your days getting to know one another through games and stories, long days on the trail and relaxing nights at camp.
 Together, you’ll explore the best of the Pacific Northwest.